Haseid/whos-that-pokemon/README.md

-# whos_that_pokemon
+# Whos That Pokemon
-A Discord bot that lets users play "Whos that Pokemon" together on a text channel.
-Scoreboard and best times included.
+A Discord bot that lets users play "Whos That Pokemon" together on a text channel.
+Scoreboard best times, ranks, and game modes included to make some what competition.
+This game is basicly first come first serve, the user to first type the name 100% correctly will get the point.